HughEvans01/Converter_Site/README.md

 ## Contributing

 Pull requests are welcome.
-FOr major changes, please open an issue first to discuss what you wouldlike to change.
+For major changes, please open an issue first to discuss what you would like to change.